New Uniform Civil Rules 2020 for legal proceedings in the Magistrates, District and Supreme Courts of South Australia commenced on 18 May 2020.

 What happens after I file a defence or other form to dispute the debt?

-The Magistrate or Registrar at the hearing will listen to each party briefly and determine whether there is any possibility of a resolution.
+At the directions hearing, the Magistrate or Registrar will listen to each party briefly and work out whether there is any possibility of a resolution.
 The Magistrate or Registrar will encourage both parties to come to an agreement and will provide some assistance to help this happen.
 If the matter can’t be resolved the Magistrate or Registrar will explain the next steps.

 I owe the debt – what can I do now?